What Are Natural Anti-Inflammatories?

+Natural anti-inflammatories are foods that you can eat to lower your odds of having inflammation.
 If you have a condition that causes inflammation, it may help to change your eating habits.

 Fruits and veggies:Go for variety and lots of color.
-Research has shown that vitamin K-rich leafy greens like spinach and kale curb inflammation, as does broccoli and cabbage.
-And the substance that gives fruits like cherries, raspberries, and blackberries their color is a type of pigment that also helps fight inflammation.
+Research shows that vitamin K-rich leafy greens like spinach and kale reduce inflammation, as do broccoli and cabbage.
+So does the substance that gives fruits like cherries, raspberries, and blackberries their color.

 Whole grains:Oatmeal, brown rice, whole-wheat bread, and other unrefined grains tend to be high in fiber, and fiber also may help with inflammation.

 Beans:They're high in fiber, plus they're loaded with antioxidants and other anti-inflammatory substances.

 Nuts:They have a healthy kind of fat that helps stop inflammation.
 (Olive oil and avocados are also good sources.)
-Stick to just a handful of nuts a day; otherwise, the fat and calories will add up.
+Stick to just a handful of nuts a day, or otherwise the fat and calories will add up.

 Fish:Put it on your plate at least twice a week.
 Salmon, tuna, and sardines all have plenty of omega-3 fatty acids, which fight inflammation.

 Herbs and spices:They add antioxidants (along with flavor) to your food.
-Turmeric, found in curry powder, has a strong substance called curcumin.
-And garlic curbs the body's ability to make things that boost inflammation.
+Turmeric, found in curry powder, does this with a strong substance called curcumin.
+And garlic curbs your body's ability to make things that boost inflammation.

 Anything highly processed, overly greasy, or super sweet isn’t a good choice for you if you have inflammation.